 What is a "non-Furman" program?
 Furman University offers a wide variety of in-house, faculty-led study abroad programs; however, Furman University understands that some students may not be able to find a program that suits their academic needs and interests, especially during the summer term.
 Thousands of organizations, institutions and universities are in the business of providing study abroad opportunities to American undergraduates.
 The magnitude of choices can be overwhelming.
 We encourage you to look at some of our affiliate semester programs, many of which offer summer programs (which would be considered non-Furman programs during the summer term).
-Feel free to contact Emily Grubbe at email@example.com
+Feel free to contact Caitlynne Goodlett at firstname.lastname@example.org

 with any questions or to set up an appointment to discuss program options..

 CHOOSING A PROGRAM